-Prior to joining the University of Copenhagen, Theodora worked as a Research Associate to His Excellency James Crawford AC, Judge of the International Court of Justice, and in private legal practice in London.
+Prior to joining the University of Copenhagen, Theodora worked as a Research Associate to James Crawford AC, Judge of the International Court of Justice, and in private legal practice in London.
 She has also worked as a researcher at Aarhus University, Leiden University and the British Institute of International and Comparative Law.

 Theodora has studied law at Aristotle University of Thessaloniki (LLB) and Leiden University (LLM in Public International Law).